 Partner’s team of structural engineers can assist with the process of non-ductile concrete retrofit.
 Whether you’re responding to an order to comply with a mandatory seismic retrofit program or you’re seeking to reduce liability and increase safety through a voluntary retrofit, our experienced engineers can help you achieve your desired outcomes through the most cost-effective options available.

 Concrete buildings constructed prior to 1977 are generally non-ductile concrete construction, meaning they lack sufficient structural reinforcement to withstand lateral forces and sustain gravity loads during a seismic event.
 “Non-ductile” means brittle or inflexible; in other words, non-ductile concrete buildings are more likely to crumble or collapse in an earthquake, posing greater financial and life-safety risk.

-The City of Los Angeles passed a mandatory retrofit ordinance in 2015 requiring the structural strengthening of wood framed soft-story buildings built before 1978 and non-ductile concrete buildings built before 1977.
+The City of Los Angeles passed a mandatory retrofit ordinance in 2015 requiring the structural strengthening of wood-framed soft-story buildings built before 1978 and non-ductile concrete buildings built before 1977.
 Property owners are required to submit a completed building review checklist or file an appeal within three years of receiving an order to comply.
-Partner can help owners determine whether their property may qualify for an appeal, or assist them to complete and submit the checklist.
+Partner can help owners determine whether their property may qualify for an appeal, or assist them in completing and submitting the checklist.
 If a retrofit is necessary, Partner can provide design or plan review services to identify the most cost-effective options to achieve compliance and satisfy the building owner’s objectives.

 Retrofit ordinances can be complicated and city-specific.
 Partner has experience navigating them and guiding clients to compliance.
 While Los Angeles is the first to address non-ductile concrete buildings in a seismic retrofit program, other communities such as San Francisco, Santa Monica, San Jose, and Portland may soon follow suit.
 Partner provides a list of seismic retrofit ordinances here.